jilleb/mqb-pm/README.md

 # Known issues
+- Google is actively blocking custom apps for Android Auto.
+So the app is not working with Android Auto v3.0 (unless you apply the workaround).
+Its also not working on Google Play Services v12.5.21.
 - App slowing down over time, and restarting.
 I haven't pinned this down completely yet.

 - Black screen of death: On some cars it doesn't work for unknown reasons.
 This will not kill your car or headunit.
 Send me a logcat.